The luxury manmade island concept where homes cost up to $1 billion

 However, all arrivals be subject to airport-style security checks.

-While construction doesn't begin until next year and the island won't be fully completed for another four years, some of the properties will be ready for handover by 2022.
+While construction doesn't begin until next year and the island won't be fully completed for another four years, some of the properties may be ready for handover by mid-2023.

 In order to achieve its goal of being one of the "world's greenest communities," all of the island's energy will be generated from renewable sources, and it will operate a policy of no single use plastic and zero emission.